MG-SOFT NETCONF Simulator

 The future of network management and network configuration is here!

-MG-SOFT NETCONF Simulator software application can simulate numerous NETCONF-enabled network devices (servers) on one computer, where each simulated server listens on a different IP address and/or port, supports its own set of YANG modules and features, as well as NETCONF access parameters (SSH or TLS, user credentials, certificates).
-Simulated servers also support sending basic NETCONF notifications to subscribed clients (RFC 5277).
+MG-SOFT NETCONF Simulator software application can simulate numerous network devices supporting the NETCONF and RESTCONF configuration protocols (NETCONF/RESTCONF servers) on one computer.
+Each simulated server can be configured to listen on different IP address and ports for NETCONF and RESTCONF requests, support its own set of YANG modules and features, as well as distinct NETCONF/RESTCONF access parameters (SSH or TLS, user credentials, certificates).
+Simulated servers also support sending NETCONF and RESTCONF notifications to subscribed clients.

-The simulated NETCONF servers appear to network management systems as real network devices supporting the NETCONF protocol v1.1 (RFC 6241) and v1.0 (RFC 4741).
-The software also supports NETCONF Call Home over SSH and TLS (RFC 8071).
-You can benefit from NETCONF Simulator, for example, if you are involved in designing or testing of NETCONF client or network management/orchestration applications, or conducting NETCONF client demonstrations or evaluations, etc.
+The simulated servers appear to network management systems as real network devices simultaneously supporting the NETCONF protocol v1.1 (RFC 6241), NETCONF v1.0 (RFC 4741), and (optionally) RESTCONF protocol (RFC 8040).
+In addition, the software also supports NETCONF Call Home over SSH and TLS (RFC 8071).
+You can benefit from NETCONF Simulator, for example, if you are involved in designing or testing of NETCONF/RESTCONF client or network management/orchestration applications, or conducting NETCONF client demonstrations or evaluations, etc.

 MG-SOFT NETCONF Simulator can take a snapshot of any NETCONF server on the network and simulate such server.
 In addition to the configuration and/or state data retrieved from a real NETCONF device, the software can download also the YANG modules from it and discover the features it supports.
 All this information is stored in a YANG profile that can be easily assigned to one or more simulated NETCONF servers.

-Furthermore, the software incorporates different methods of simulating the NETCONF server behavior by automatically changing the values of configured data node instances during runtime.
-In other words, one can configure a specific live behavior using the template-based mechanism and easily apply it to multiple simulated NETCONF servers that use the same YANG profile, while having the possibility to customize/override the behavior for individual servers or even individual instances of a data node (e.g., one interface instance behaves differently than others).
+Furthermore, the software incorporates different methods of simulating the NETCONF/RESTCONF server behavior by automatically changing the values of configured data node instances during runtime.
+In other words, one can configure a specific live behavior using the template-based mechanism and easily apply it to multiple simulated servers that use the same YANG profile, while having the possibility to customize/override the behavior for individual servers or even individual instances of a data node (e.g., one interface instance behaves differently than others).
+In addition to the GUI-configurable live template behavior, the software incorporates the Scripting API and supports scripting that enables advanced modeling of sever behavior, sending notifications, advanced creation of error scenarios and configuration of inter-relationships between YANG node instances.
+To make the simulations even more realistic, the software lets you create different scripting scenarios and activate or de-activate scenarios during runtime, without stopping the simulation.

 NETCONF Simulator lets you configure YANG profiles also manually by adding desired YANG modules to the profile and editing the server snapshot in a visual manner.
 The software can use a data model defined by any set of valid YANG modules (standard and proprietary).
 It also lets you simulate invoking of RPC operations and actions defined in proprietary YANG modules.

-Simulated servers support a wide range of standard NETCONF capabilities (base NETCONF 1.0, base NETCONF 1.1, writable running datastore, candidate datastore, startup datastore, confirmed commit operation 1.0 and 1.1, basic notifications (RFC 6470), XPath filtering, configuration validation 1.0 and 1.1, rollback-on-error edit-config option, yang-library, with-defaults data handling (RFC 6243), and so on).
+Simulated servers support a wide range of standard NETCONF capabilities (base NETCONF 1.0, base NETCONF 1.1, writable running datastore, candidate datastore, startup datastore, confirmed commit operation 1.0 and 1.1, notifications (RFC 6470, RFC 8639, RFC 8641) XPath filtering, configuration validation 1.0 and 1.1, rollback-on-error edit-config option, yang-library, with-defaults data handling (RFC 6243), and so on).
 Other capabilities can be supported by configuring a corresponding YANG profile.
 In addition, simulated servers support also all standard NETCONF operations, like get, get-config, edit-config, copy-config, delete-config, commit, lock, unlock, etc.

-NETCONF Simulator "implements" the 'ietf-yang-library' and 'ietf-netconf-monitoring' YANG modules, meaning that all YANG modules you assign to a simulated server will be automatically announced as supported in these two modules and available for download by NETCONF clients.
-In addition, NETCONF Simulator "implements" also the NETCONF access control model (ietf-netconf-acm) and supports all options of the NACM.
-Besides, the software supports also managing users via NETCONF by implementing the relevant portions of the 'ietf-system' and 'o-ran-usermgmt' YANG modules.
+NETCONF Simulator "implements" the 'ietf-yang-library' and 'ietf-netconf-monitoring' YANG modules, meaning that all YANG modules you assign to a simulated server will be automatically announced as supported in these two modules and available for download by NETCONF and RESTCONF clients.
+In addition, NETCONF Simulator "implements" also the network configuration access control model (ietf-netconf-acm) and supports all options of the NACM.
+Besides, the software supports also managing users via NETCONF/RESTCONF protocol by implementing the relevant portions of the 'ietf-system' and 'o-ran-usermgmt' YANG modules.